windoze/clip-sync/README.md

     Then run `launchctl load ~/Library/LaunchAgents/com.0d0a.clipsync.plist`.
 * Linux:
     Update the `clip-sync.desktop` file with the correct path and copy it to `~/.config/autostart/`.
+* Linux Headless Server (No GUI):
+    Build the Docker image by running `docker build -t clipsync .` in the project root.
+    Then run `docker run -d --restart unless-stopped --name clipsync -v /path/to/config.toml:/config/config.toml -p 3000:3000 clipsync`.
+    To persist the clipboard history, add `-v /path/to/index/storage:/index` to the `docker run` command.